 Language skills for studying in Spain

 You will need to have a good knowledge of the Spanish language (Castilian) on undergraduate courses, or the regional language (such as Catalan, the regional language of Catalonia).

-Most universities offer preparatory summer, intensive or extensive Spanish language courses alongside your degree course – or you can take classes at a private school.
-Diplomas in Spanish as a Foreign Language (Diplomas de Español como Lengua Extranjera or DELE) are the official, internationally recognised qualifications.
+Most universities offer preparatory summer, intensive or extensive Spanish language courses alongside your degree course – or you can also take classes at a private school.
+Diplomas in Spanish as a Foreign Language (Diplomas de Español como Lengua Extranjera or DELE) are the official, internationally recognized qualifications.
 DELE are awarded by the Cervantes Institute.
-See a list of language schools in Spain.
+You can also consult a list of language schools in Spain.

 Student housing in Spain

-Some universities have their own halls of residence (colegios mayores) and student flats, but places are limited.
+Some universities have their own halls of residence (colegios mayores) and student flats, but places are in high demand.
 Look on the university website for information on university residences on- and off-campus as well as homestays with Spanish families.

 Rent for private accommodation varies from city to city.
 For example, for a shared room in a flat expect to pay around €350–600 per month in Madrid, or around €300 per month in Seville or Valencia.
 Nuroa is an accommodation search engine across Spain, or see our guide to renting in Spain.